-Mice were habituated to EthoVision Phenotyper boxes (Noldus) over the course of 4 d for 3 h each.
+Mice were habituated to Ethovision Phenotyper boxes (Noldus) over the course of 4 days for 3 hours each.
 Mice were tethered to the optical commutator, and had access to a bottle of the test fluid and normal chow throughout the habituation period.
-Over the subsequent 4 d, mice were placed in the same boxes, again with their standard mouse chow and the test fluid in a bottle with a Lick-O-Meter (Noldus) attached.
-The mice received either optical stimulation across 3 h (473 nm, 20 Hz, 10mW, 5 min on-off cycles; see Fig. 9A), or no stimulation (counterbalanced) for within animal comparison (repeated measures two-way ANOVA).
-Stimulation was delivered in a noncontingent fashion, to avoid pairing any particular part of the chamber with the stimulation and producing an RTPP-like effect as seen in Figure 8D.
+Over the subsequent 4 days, mice were placed in the same boxes, again with their standard mouse chow and the test fluid in a bottle with a Lick-O-Meter (Noldus) attached.
+The mice received either optical stimulation across 3 hours (473 nm, 20 Hz, 10mW, 5 min on-off cycles, Fig 9A), or no stimulation (counterbalanced) for within animal comparison (repeated measures two-way ANOVA).
+Stimulation was delivered in a non-contingent fashion, in order to avoid pairing any particular part of the chamber with the stimulation and producing an RTPP-like effect as seen in Figure 8D.
 The test fluids were water, 6% (w/v) ethanol, 1% (w/v) sucrose, 0.003% (w/v) saccharine, and 100 μM quinine.

-Statistical analysis
+Statistical Analysis

-Data are presented as mean \pm SEM.
-Significance is presented as p < 0.05, p < 0.01, p < 0.001, p < 0.0001.
-All statistical analyses were performed using GraphPad Prism v6.02 for Windows.
-For the Fos/ Nts in situ experiment, comparisons were planned between the ethanol and water groups based on the results from the experiments in the caspase drinking studies.
-Following that, we performed one-way ANOVAs with Dunnett's post hoc tests (referred to as Dunn's post hoc test in Prism) using the water group as the control group.
-In the caspase experiments we used a Student's t test.
-Optogenetic behavioral data were subjected to a matched two-way ANOVA were applicable, followed by post hoc Bonferroni-corrected t tests if a significant interaction was detected.
-Where ANOVAs were not applicable, the data were subjected to a Student's t test.
-Data are reported as the mean \pm SEM.
-The fluid consumption values for the FISH experiment were reported as SD to convey variability in the drinking.
+Data are presented as mean ± SEM.
+Significance is presented as p<0.05, p<0.01, p<0.001, p<0.0001.
+All statistical analyses were performed using GraphPad Prism version 6.02 for Windows, GraphPad Software, La Jolla California USA, www.graphpad.com.
+For the Fos/Nts in situ experiment, comparisons were planned between the ethanol and water groups based on the results from the experiments in the caspase drinking studies.
+Following that, we performed one-way ANOVAs with Dunnett's post-hoc tests (referred to as Dunn's post-hoc test in Prism) using the water group as the control group.
+In the caspase experiments we used a Student's t-test.
+Optogenetic behavioral data was subjected to a matched 2-way ANOVA were applicable, followed by post-hoc Bonferroni-corrected t-tests if a significant interaction was detected.
+Where ANOVAs were not applicable, the data was subjected to a Student's t-test.
+Data are reported as the mean + SEM.
+The fluid consumption values for the FISH experiment were reported as standard deviation (SD) to convey variability in the drinking.

-One NTS^{CeA} ::eYFP (control) animal was removed from the caspase drinking studies due to extremely low ethanol consumption.
-It consumed not <2.1 g/kg ethanol average per week and its preference for ethanol was >2 SD from the mean for control animals.
-One $NTS^{\text{CeA}\to\text{PBN}}$::ChR2 was removed from the water-drinking phenotyper experiment.
-Stimulation-day drinking for this mouse was a ROUT outlier from all other water-drinking days (stim and non-stim, $NTS^{\text{CeA}\to\text{PBN}}$::ChR2 and $NTS^{\text{CeA}\to\text{PBN}}$::eYFP).
+One NTS^{CeA}::eYFP (control) animal was removed from the caspase drinking studies due to extremely low ethanol consumption.
+It consumed no more than 2.1 g/kg ethanol average per week and its preference for ethanol was greater than 2 standard deviations from the mean for control animals.
+One NTS^{CeA->PBN}::ChR2 was removed from the water-drinking phenotyper experiment.
+Stimulation-day drinking for this mouse was a ROUT outlier from all other water drinking days (stim and non-stim, NTS^{CeA->PBN}::ChR2 and NTS^{CeA->PBN}::eYFP).